blindlp/arquitectura/README.md

-# Implement an API with node with docker in two envitoments localy in docker and over aws.
+# Implement an API with node and docker in two envitoments localy in docker and over aws.

 ## docker in a local place